Sally Licensing

 Positioning

-For the binding legal terms, refer to LICENSE and the plain-English summary in LICENSING.md.
+For the binding legal terms, always refer to: